hashicorp/packer/website/source/docs/provisioners/file.html.md

 ## Configuration Reference

 The available configuration options are listed below.

-All elements are required.
+### Required

 -   `source` (string) - The path to a local file or directory to upload to the machine.
 The path can be absolute or relative.
 If it is relative, it is relative to the working directory when Packer is executed.
 If this is a directory, the existence of a trailing slash is important.
 Read below on uploading directories.

--   `sources` (array of strings) - A list of paths or directories to upload to the machine.
-This is similar to the `source` option.

 -   `destination` (string) - The path where the file will be uploaded to in the machine.
 This value must be a writable location and any parent